endurantgames/cosmiclegends/src/classes/mage.md

-    Instead of choosing a Volume 2 Mage Ability, you can choose a Volume 2 or lower Ability from the Divine Class. *Weapon of the Gods (1st)*,
+    Instead of choosing a Volume 2 Mage Ability, you can choose a Volume 2 or lower Ability from the Divine Class. *Weapon of the Gods (1st)* and
-    *Speed of Hermes (2nd)* and
-    *Skill of Artemis (3rd)* are among the most applicable Divine Class Abilities to consider.
+    *Speed of Hermes (2nd)* are among the most applicable Divine Class Abilities to consider.

 Thinking with Portals

-:   Add Portal as a Personal Power Word.
+:   Add Portal as a Core Power Word.
 You can make the General
-    Alert move for free, without spending from the Teamwork Pool.
+    Alert move for free, without spending any successes from the Teamwork Pool.

 :::::::::::::::::::::::::::::::::::::